Candy corn costume

 Then cut away the excess fleece.

 By the way, have I mentioned lately how much I love my Singer Futura CE-150?
 It’s great for complicated embroidery or sewing projects, but it also handles simple projects like this with ease.
 Man, I really love this sewing machine!

 Sew up the seams on the side of the costume and trim the excess.

 Make sure the bottom of the dress is cut straight, too.

 Now just flip it inside out and you’re done.

 Done?
 What?
 That was pretty easy, wasn’t it?
 I gotta give most of the credit to the fleece.
 Since that went so fast, let’s continue on with some accessories.

-Fold the striped piece in half, right sides together, and sew the ends together on the side.
+Fold the striped piece in half, right sides together.

 Flip it inside out and your hat is done!